 Furthermore, United24 should be consolidated with DREAM (the Digital Restoration Ecosystem for Accountable Management, a digital ecosystem that provides a single pipeline for all reconstruction projects in Ukraine - see section 2.3.2 Digital Restoration Ecosystem for Accountable Management (DREAM) of this study for more information).
 Furthermore, remittance fees should be made fully transparent and decreased towards the target of 3% outlined in the UN's Sustainable Development Goals and G20 Roadmap on cross-border payments.
-The accessibility of remittance services should be continually increased by expanding agent networks and further advancing digital service offerings.
+The accessibility of remittance services should be continually increased cannot be mixed and can only be spent in the direction specified by the donor.
+The report of funds raised and spent is updated weekly.